SyedKabir-dataWorm/Machine_learning_models/README.md

-This repository is consisted with three individual model-building works:
+This repository is consisted with three individual model-building works in three folders:

-- first one for insurance data,
-- second one is for health data and
-- the last folder is about sentiment analysis of images.

 **Description of the folders:**

 1) EDA_MLmodel_inR : This folder contains the files related to model buiding in R using insurance-customer-data.
 The classification problem identifies whether the insurance company will lose a customer or not based on 16 features.